Healthy Recipes Blog

 Can I use a store-bought seasoning mix?

 Yes.
 I sometimes do.
 You can use 1 tablespoon plus one teaspoon of store-bought jerk seasoning in addition to coconut oil, honey, salt, and pepper.
-The only caveat: the store-bought versions tend to be quite sweet, more so than my version.
+The only caveat: the store-bought versions tend to be quite sweet, more than my version.

 Serving Suggestions